 We wanted to present a portion of the article to you that touches on the author’s ideas on what it takes for a betrayed spouse to heal from cheating.
 Please read on!

-We encourage you to read the entire article and then come back and post your thoughts and your experiences in attempting to heal from cheating.
+We encourage you to post your thoughts and your experiences in attempting to heal from cheating.

 Since this may (or may not) be the last post we do until we get back, we want to see at least a hundred comments!